-The Service Provider raised the preliminary plea that the Arbiter has no competence to consider this case because it is time-barred under Article 21(1)(c) of Chapter 555 of the Laws of Malta.
-Article 21(1)(b) stipulates:
+The Service Provider raised the plea that the Arbiter does not have the competence to consider this case because it is time-barred under Article 21(1)(c) of Chapter 555.

+Article 21(1)(c) stipulates:

 'An Arbiter shall also have the competence to hear complaints in terms of his functions under article 19(1) in relation to the conduct of a financial service provider occurring after the coming into force of this Act, if a complaint is registered in writing with the financial services provider not later than two years from the day on which the complainant first had knowledge of the matters complained of.'